Configure Contentful

 How the Optimizely App changes the Contentful API response

-The variation container is a content type that nests the possible values for the CTA and holds metadata about the Optimizely experiment and the variation names.
+The variation container nests the possible values for the CTA and includes metadata about the Optimizely experiment and the variation names.

 Important

-If you use a custom content model for experimentation with Optimizely other than the default variation container created by the Optimizely app (for instance, you have duplicated the variation container content model and are using this custom content model for testing), your custom content model will not immediately work with the Optimizely app.
+If you use a custom content model for experimentation instead of the default variation container created by the Optimizely app (for example, if you duplicate the variation container content type), your custom content model does not immediately work with the Optimizely app.

 Use Optimizely to pick the right variation

-The following example uses a pseudo-backend that takes the Contentful API response and uses the Optimizely Feature Experimentation SDK to determine which variation to show the user.
+The following example uses a pseudo-backend that reads the variation container from Contentful and uses Feature Experimentation to pick a variation for the user.

 , variations